Back to Blog

 Retrospective Quick Tips

-The pushback, of course, is that if there is tension and/or a lack of trust between the Product Owner and the rest of the team, having the Product Owner participate in the retrospective can prevent the team from discussing the problems it is facing openly.
+The pushback, of course, is that if team dynamics between the Product Owner and Development Team are strained, then having the Product Owner participate in the retrospective can prevent your team from discussing the problems it is facing openly.

-Remember though: not inviting the Product Owner to your retrospectives is agile's version of a Code Smell.
-In other words, if you feel uncomfortable inviting the Product Owner to your retrospectives, there's likely a deeper issue at play -- and not including her will likely discourage the team from tackling the real issues it is facing.
+Remember though: not inviting the Product Owner to your sprint retrospectives is agile's version of a Code Smell.
+In other words, if you feel uncomfortable inviting the Product Owner to your agile team's retrospective meetings, there's probably a deeper issue at play -- and not including them will likely prevent the team from forming an actionable plan for improvement.
+Consider implementing a safety check at regular intervals to keep an eye on team dynamics, and to ensure that the retrospective is a safe space for everyone.

-So, should the Product Owner attend the retrospective?
+So, should the Product Owner attend your sprint retrospective?
 Yes, if at all possible.
-The PO is part of the team.
-But, from time to time, it can be helpful to have a closed retro for the rest of the team only.
+The PO is part of the scrum team, and including them in your retrospective meetings is necessary to ensure continuous improvement.
+But, from time to time, it may be helpful to have a closed retro between the Scrum Master and Development Team only.